RayanYousef/MVVM-Unity/README.md

 }
 ```

 ### Step 3: Setting Up a View

 To display data in Unity, create a `View` class by extending `ViewBase<TViewModel>`.

-In your `View` class:
-1. Bind UI components to model properties.
-2. Link the View in Unity Editor.

 #### 1. Binding UI Components to Model Properties